RobotLocomotion/drake/examples/simple_gripper/README.md

 `--grip_width` distance (in meters) from each other.
 When `--gripper_force > 0`,
 `--grip_width` specifies the initial condition for the fingers position.

-The demo also allows to specify a vertical harmonic motion of the gripper to evaluate the performance of the grip when the gripper is undergoing forced motions.
+The demo also permits specifying a vertical harmonic motion of the gripper to evaluate the performance of the grip when the gripper is undergoing forced motions.
 The parameters controlling this motion are `--amplitude`, to specify the amplitude of the oscillations in meters and, `--frequency` to specify the frequency of the oscillations in Hertz.
-Aditionally, the user might like to change the direction of the oscillations (E.g. to be horizontal or in some other arbitrary direction).
+Additionally, the user might like to change the direction of the oscillations (e.g. to be horizontal or in some other arbitrary direction).
 This can be accomplished by changing the `<axis>` specified for the `<joint>` named "translate_joint" in the SDF for the gripper model, `simple_gripper.sdf`.